Office of the General Counsel Position Announcements

 Become a part of the Department that touches the lives of every American!
 At the Department of Health and Human Services (HHS) you can give back to your community, state, and country by making a difference in the lives of Americans everywhere.
 It is the principal agency for protecting the health of citizens.
 Join HHS and help to make our world healthier, safer and better for all citizens.

 This vacancy is open to all groups of qualified individuals.

 To view the vacancy announcement for this position (HHS-OGC-ES-15-1366619), visit the following link: https://www.usajobs.gov/GetJob/ViewDetails/399117700

-The Office of the General Counsel at the U.S. Department of Health and Human Services is currently seeking applications for a general attorney position in its Dallas, TX office.
+The Office of the General Counsel at the U.S. Department of Health and Human Services is currently seeking applications for general attorney positions in its Centers for Medicare & Medicaid (CMS) Division.

 Who May Apply: This vacancy announcement is open to all US Citizens and may be used to fill multiple positions.

 Open Period: March 16, 2015 – April 17, 2015

 Become a part of the Department that touches the lives of every American!
 At the Department of Health and Human Services (HHS) you can give back to your community, state, and country by making a difference in the lives of Americans everywhere.
 It is the principal agency for protecting the health of citizens.
 Join HHS and help to make our world healthier, safer, and better for all Americans.

 The Office of the General Counsel (OGC) is the legal team for the Department of Health and Human Services (HHS), providing quality representation and legal advice in a wide range of highly visible national issues.
 OGC supports the development and implementation of the Department’s programs by providing the highest quality legal services to the Secretary of HHS and the organization’s various agencies and divisions.